apify/actor-scraper/docs/web-scraper/tutorial.md

 To add `jQuery`, all we need to do is turn on **Inject jQuery** under INPUT **Options**.
 This will add a `context.jQuery` function that you can use.

-Now that's out of the way, let's open one of the actor detail pages in the Library, for example the [`apify/web-scraper`](https://apify.com/apify/web-scraper) page and use our DevTools-Fu to figure out how to get the title of the actor.
+Now that's out of the way, let's open one of the actor detail pages in the Store, for example the [`apify/web-scraper`](https://apify.com/apify/web-scraper) page and use our DevTools-Fu to figure out how to get the title of the actor.

 #### Title
 ![actor title](./static/title-01.png "Finding actor title in DevTools.")